David Peralta Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates allow the second-fewest home runs in baseball (82 total, one per game).
+- The Pirates give up the third-fewest home runs in baseball (86 total, one per game).

-- Ortiz gets the start for the Pirates, his 10th of the season.
-He is 2-3 with a 4.11 ERA and 31 strikeouts in 50 1/3 innings pitched.
+- Bido (0-1 with a 4.74 ERA and 18 strikeouts in 19 2/3 innings pitched) gets the start for the Pirates, his fifth of the season.

-- His most recent appearance was on Thursday against the San Diego Padres, when the righty tossed 4 2/3 innings, surrendering four earned runs while allowing six hits.
+- His most recent appearance was on Friday against the Milwaukee Brewers, when the righty went 3 1/3 innings, surrendering four earned runs while allowing four hits.

-- The 24-year-old has put up a 4.11 ERA and 5.5 strikeouts per nine innings in 10 games this season, while allowing a batting average of .291 to his opponents.
+- The 27-year-old has amassed an ERA of 4.74, with 8.5 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .278 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.